SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

 The motion correction process can be split into 3 steps:

   1. **activity profile** : detect peaks and localize them along time and depth
-  2. **motion inference**: estimate the drift motion by blocks for non rigid motion
+  2. **motion inference**: estimate the drift motion (by spatial blocks for non-rigid motion)
-  3. **motion interpolation**: interpolate traces using the motion vector
+  3. **motion interpolation**: interpolate traces using the estimated motion

 For every steps, we implemented several methods.
-The combination of the yellow boxes should gives more or less what kilosort2.5/3 is doing.
+The combination of the yellow boxes should give more or less what Kilosort2.5/3 is doing.
 Similarly, the combination of the green boxes gives the method developed by the Paninski group.
 Of course the end user can combine any of the methods to get the best motion correction possible.
 This make also an incredible framework for testing new ideas.

-For a better overview, the spikeinterface team have publish a manuscript to validate/benchmark/compare theses motion correction methods (see [Garcia2023]_).
+For a better overview, checkout our recent paper to validate, benchmark, and compare these motion correction methods (see [Garcia2023]_).

-Spikeinterface offers two levels for motion correction:
+SpikeInterface offers two levels for motion correction:
-  1. A high level with a unique function and predefined parameters preset
+  1. A high level with a unique function and predefined parameter presets
   2. A low level where the user need to call one by one all functions for a better control

-High level api
+High-level API
 --------------

 One challenging task for motion correction is to find parameters.
-The high level :py:func:`~spikeinterface.preprocessing.correct_motion()` propose the concept of a **"preset"** that already have predefined parameters, in order to achieve a calibrated behavior.
+The high level :py:func:`~spikeinterface.preprocessing.correct_motion()` proposes the concept of a **"preset"** that already has predefined parameters, in order to achieve a calibrated behavior.

-We propose at the moment 3 presets:
+We currently have 3 presets:

-  * **"nonrigid_accurate"**: the one by Paninski group.
-It consists of *monopolar triangulation + decentralized + inverse distance weighted*
+  * **"nonrigid_accurate"**: It consists of *monopolar triangulation + decentralized + inverse distance weighted*
                              This is the slowest combination but maybe the most accurate.
 The main bottleneck of this preset is the monopolar triangulation for the estimation of the peaks positions.
 To speed it up, one could think about subsampling the space of all the detected peaks.
+Introduced by the Paninski group ([Varol2021]_, [Windolf2023]_)
-  * **"rigid_fast"**: a fast but not very accurate method. *center of mass + decentralized + inverse distance weighted* To be used as check and/or control on a recording to check the presence of drift.
+  * **"rigid_fast"**: a fast, but not very accurate method.
+It uses *center of mass + decentralized + inverse distance weighted*
+                      To be used as check and/or control on a recording to check the presence of drift.
                       Note that, in this case the drift is considered as "rigid" over the electrode.
-  * **"kilosort_like"**: this mimic what is done in kilosort. *grid convolution + iterative_template + kriging*
+  * **"kilosort_like"**: It consists of *grid convolution + iterative_template + kriging*, to mimic what is done in Kilosort (see [Pachitariu2023]_).
-                         This is not exactly 100% what kilosort is doing because the peak detection is done with template in kilosort and this is not case in spikeinterface.
-But this "preset" give similar results than kilosort2.5 itself.
+                         Note that this is not exactly 100% what Kilosort is doing, because the peak detection is done with a template mathcing in Kilosort, while in SpikeInterface we used a threshold-based method.
+However, this "preset" gives similar results to Kilosort2.5.

 .. code-block:: python